warncke/immutable-app/README.md

 Controller and model specifications defined for the same relative directory in the app will be merged together in the order that module(s) are required in the app.

+##### Tasks

+Tasks must be named like <task-name>.task.js use dashes for spaces.

+Each task file must export a plain object that can be passed to `new ImmutableCoreTask`.

 ##### Templates